Overview of the Lean Enterprise Approach to Commerce

 focus on applying Lean tools (e.g., 6S, Kaizen, TPM) to accomplish this end.

-Still others see it as a strategic approach to managing a business that integrates
+Still others see it as a comprehensive approach to managing a business that

-the contributions of all stakeholders in a common effort to maximize the delivery
+integrates the contributions of all stakeholders in a common effort to maximize

 of value to customers.